ComposableFi/composable/book/src/codespaces/using-codespaces.md

 ![Open Visual Studio Code](./open-vscode-dialog.png) *Open Visual Studio Code*

-When you've opend Visual Studio Code, it is very important that you **open the Workspace**.
+When you've opened Visual Studio Code, it is very important that you **open the Workspace**.
 The bad news is that this [cannot yet be done automatically](https://github.community/t/how-to-automatically-open-a-vscode-workspace/154339), but the good news is that it is very easy to do.
 Scroll down to the file named `composable.code-workspace`, and click on the **"Open Workspace"** button in the lower-right corner:

 ![Open the Workspace](./open-the-workspace.png)
 *Open the Workspace*